 The solve algorithm developed in Section 2.4 (on Page 29) follows the scheme of the well-known Davis-Putnam-Logemann-Loveland (DPLL) algorithm.
 This algorithm was developed about five decades ago and constitutes the traditional approach to SAT solving.
 The outline of DPLL is given in Figure 6.1.
-The idea is to combine deterministic (unit) propagation with systematic backtracking, loop flip propagate // compute deterministic consequences $\mathbf{if}$ no conflict $\mathbf{then}$ $\mathbf{if}$ all variables assigned d then return variable assignment else decide // non-deterministically assign some literal else if top-level conflict the e n return unsatisfiable else backtrack // undo assignments made after last decision in case of a conflict flipping the last non-deterministically assigned literal.
-Although the presentation of DPLL differs from the one of solve in Section 2.4 (because Figure 6.1 is aligned with Figure 6.2), it follows the same pattern.
-At first, all deterministic consequences are computed.
-Then, three cases are distinguished.
-First, if all variables have been consistently assigned, the computation terminates and outputs the stable model represented by the variable assignment.
-Second, if only some variables have been consistently assigned (and the remaining ones are still unassigned), we choose a variable and assign it a truth value.
-This assignment is a non-deterministic consequence.
-Third, if some variables have been assigned inconsistently, we backtrack and reassign the previously chosen variable the complementary truth value.
-A top-level conflict designates the special case in which a conflict is obtained from deterministic consequences only (and only made explicit here to stay compatible with Figure 6.2).

-// assign complement of last decision literal
+The idea is to combine deterministic (unit) propagation with systematic backtracking, if no conflict then if all variables assigned then return variable assignment else decide // non-deterministically assign some literal else if top-level conflict then return unsatisfiable else backtrack // undo assignments made after last decision flip // assign complement of last decision literal '''